eclipse-langium/langium-website/content/docs/configuration-services.md

     }
 };
 ```
-In the `ArithmeticsModule`, we map a property with the name of our service (here `ArithmeticsValidator`) to a concrete implementation of the service.
+In the `ArithmeticsModule` singleton instance, we map a property with the name of our service (here `ArithmeticsValidator`) to a concrete implementation of the service.
 This means that every time we need to call the service named "ArithmeticsValidator", a new instance of the class `ArithmeticsValidator` will be created.

 The `ArithmeticsValidator` service does not depend on other services, and no argument is passed during the instantiation of the class.
-If you implement a service which depends on other service, you need to pass all services from the `ServiceRegistry` as an argument to the arrow function such as:
+If you implement a service that depends on other services, the constructor of your service should expect `<yourDslName>Services` as argument.
+The initializer function can expect that object as argument and pass it to your services constructor, such as:
 ```Typescript
 export const ArithmeticsModule: Module<ArithmeticsServices, PartialLangiumServices & ArithmeticsAddedServices> = {
     ServiceWithDependencies = (services) => new ServiceClass(services);